 The board meeting on behalf of the Bank's shareholders resolved on August 25, 2006 to merge with Lucky Bank.
 Under this merger, on which the Bank was the surviving entity and Lucky Bank was the merged Bank.
 The merger date was January 1, 2007.
 The Bank acquired specific assets, liabilities, and business of China United Trust & Investment Corporation ("CUTIC") on December 29, 2007.
 Please refer to Note XI for details.

-As of June 30, 2007 and 2008, the Bank and its subsidiaries employed 6,295 and 6,712 employees respectively.
+As of June 30, 2007 and 2008, the Bank employed 5,260 and 6,280 employees, respectively.

 II.
 Summary of significant accounting policies